Enhanced six operations and base change theorem for higher Artin stacks: Introduction

 \subsection{Why $\infty$-categories?}

-The $\infty$-categories in this article refer to the ones studied by A.~Joyal \cites{Joyal0,Joyal} (where they are called \emph{quasi-categories}), J.~Lurie \cite{Lu1}, et al. Namely, an $\infty$-category is a simplicial set satisfying lifting properties of inner horn inclusions \cite[1.1.2.4]{Lu1}.
+The $\infty$-categories in this article refer to the ones studied by A.~Joyal in \cite{Joyal1} and \cite{Joyal2} (where they are called \emph{quasi-categories}), J.~Lurie \cite{HTT}, et al. Namely, an $\infty$-category is a simplicial set satisfying the right lifting properties with respect to inner horn inclusions \cite{HTT}*{Definition 1.1.2.4}.
 In particular, they are models for $(\infty,1)$-categories, that is, higher categories whose $n$-morphisms are invertible for $n\geq2$.
-For readers who are not familiar with this language, we recommend \cite{Groth} for a brief introduction of Lurie's theory \cite{Lu1}, \cite{Lu2}, etc. There are also other models for $(\infty,1)$-categories such as topological categories, simplicial categories, complete Segal spaces, Segal categories, model categories, and, in a looser sense, differential graded (DG) categories and $A_{\infty}$-categories.
+There are also other models for $(\infty,1)$-categories such as topological categories, simplicial categories, complete Segal spaces, Segal categories, model categories, and, in a looser sense, differential graded (DG) categories and $A_\infty$-categories.
 We address two questions in this section.
 First, why do we need $(\infty,1)$-categories instead of (usual) derived categories?
 Second, why do we choose this particular model of $(\infty,1)$-categories?